Building a Relationship with Life

-Most people think fame and money are the key to happiness, but the data from this study proves this notion wrong. **SPOILER ALERT** Dr. Waldinger says, “The clearest message that we get from this 75-year study is this: Good relationships keep us happier and healthier.
+Many people believe that fame and wealth are the ultimate keys to happiness, but the data from this study tells a different story.
+SPOILER ALERT: The central finding is surprisingly simple.
+As Dr. Waldinger puts it, “The clearest message that we get from this 75-year study is this: Good relationships keep us happier and healthier.
 Period.”

-But what about your relationship with life itself?
+But how often do we think about our relationship with life itself?

 Previous